zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-scripts/install-db19c-auto-root-scripts.md

 ### Assumptions

-- Assumption1
+- You downloaded the Oracle Database 19c installation software
-- Assumption2
+- You have access to the `root` user on your computer

 ## STEP 1: Stage the installation software on a directory on your computer

 1. Open a new terminal window on your computer.

-2. Log in to your server as the `root` user.
+2. Log in to your computer as the `root` user.

 3. Create a directory dedicated for the Oracle Database 19c software.